 People can find the Guided Pathways on CLEO's Steps to Justice website.
 Stepstojustice.ca gives reliable, step-by-step information on family law problems, and other common legal problems, to people in Ontario.

-The pathways complement the Ministry of the Attorney General's online filing service for joint divorce applications (www.ontario.ca/familyclaims).
-Ontarians can electronically file documents for a joint divorce application, including those generated by the pathways.
+The Guided Pathways complement the Ministry of the Attorney General's online filing service for joint divorce applications (www.ontario.ca/familyclaims).
+Ontarians can electronically file documents for a joint divorce application, including those generated by the Guided Pathways.
 Users can pay the court fee for this e-filing service online securely by credit or debit card.

 About the project

-The Guided Pathways to Family Court Forms are integrated with the family law information available on Steps to Justice, a collaborative project of justice sector partners.
+Family Law Guided Pathways are integrated with the family law information available on Steps to Justice, a collaborative project of justice sector partners.
 The Action Group on Access to Justice (TAG) is facilitating discussions on the Guided Pathways with Steps to Justice family law partners and other family law organizations and experts.
-TAG and CLEO have held discussions on the Pathways with the Ministry of the Attorney General, the Superior Court of Justice, the Ontario Court of Justice, Legal Aid Ontario, and several other organizations.
+TAG and CLEO have held discussions on the Guided Pathways with the Ministry of the Attorney General, the Superior Court of Justice, the Ontario Court of Justice, Legal Aid Ontario, and several other organizations.
 CLEO would like to thank these organizations for generously sharing their time and expertise.
 CLEO would also like to thank the Ministry of the Attorney General for their funding support of this project.